What Is Surveying?

 It is used for centering in large–scale works at the station point.
 It is composed of a hair pin–shaped light metal frame with arms of equal length.
 A plumb bob is suspended from the lower arm.

 It is also used for transforming the ground point on the sheet at the beginning of the survey so that the plotted point and ground station are in the same vertical line.

 The upper arm is set on the table while the plumb bob on the lower arm corresponds to the ground point.

 It is used to ensure that the table is leveled properly.
 The spirit level is placed at two perpendicular positions to ascertain that it is leveled.

 It is either of tubular or circular type.
 Its base is flat so that it can be easily placed on the table.
 The table is leveled if the bubble is at the center.

 It is used for the orientation of the plane table towards the magnetic north.

-A superior quality drawing paper is used that has a minimum effect of humidity of the atmosphere.
+A superior quality drawing paper is used that has a minimum effect on the humidity of the atmosphere.
 Otherwise, the scale is disturbed.

-Fibreglass sheets or paper with a backing of aluminium is used for high precision works.
+Fiberglass sheets or paper with a backing of aluminum are used for high-precision works.

 F. Instruments for Direct Levelling